tomtominator/Toms-Lathe-and-Saw/Spoons.md

 <img src="Spoons/WhiteAlderSpoonClose.jpg" width="400" height="533.2">

 Take from a young white alder that died after many years fighting against drought.
 It is a decendent of a huge white alder that used to stand in our backyard 50 years ago.
-That tree was called George, this tree we called George Jr. Jr. I think it is interesting that the pattern on the front of the spoon looks like anaphase in mitosis due too the concave nature of the scoop of the spoon.
+That tree was called George, this tree we called George Jr. Jr.(yes Jr. x2) I think it is interesting that the pattern on the front of the spoon looks like anaphase in mitosis due to the concave nature of the scoop of the spoon.

 __________